Through forward-looking disaster prevention, Welthungerhilfe contributes to alleviating suffering and damage in the event of a crisis.

-Welthungerhilfe is working to change this mentality: We use forecasts to help people before imminent droughts can lead to hunger.
-Our innovative approach allows us to take action based on early-warning data, This permits a cost-efficient response before major damage is done.
+Welthungerhilfe is working to change this mentality: We use forecasts to help people even before, for example, impending droughts cause hunger.
+Our innovative approach allows us to take action based on early-warning data.
+This permits a cost-efficient response before major damage is done.

-In Madagascar, small-scale farming families experience droughts and dry spells especially frequently.
-Formerly confined to arid zones in the south-west, droughts and dry spells are now becoming increasingly prevalent in other parts of the country, severely impacting its food supply as a whole.
-The key here is to take a forecast-based risk-management approach to enable the people under threat to respond proactively to an imminent drought.
+In Madagascar, small-scale farming families experience bear the brunt of droughts and dry spells.
+Formerly confined to arid zones in the south-west, dry weather is now becoming increasingly prevalent in other parts of the country, severely impacting general food supply.
+The key here is to take a forecast-based risk-management approach to enable the people under threat to respond proactively to an impending drought.

 The model predicts whether a drought will strike and where food security will be affected.
 Early warnings automatically trigger specially prepared disaster-response plans that include proactive aid measures, with funding secured from donors in advance.

 Acting early helps improve food security and saving lives

 These measures serve to minimise or entirely prevent losses and damages, and they provide protection to the affected households against supply-chain interruptions.
 For instance, cash transfers give people the opportunity to act autonomously and make decisions that are essential for their survival.
 Other examples include the timely reduction and sale of livestock herds, the securing of access to drinking water, and the rapid procurement of food.
 The forecast-based approach to humanitarian aid is a key component of our work.
 In conjunction with resilience-building measures for the local population and a comprehensive plan for risk reduction and emergency aid, it enables Welthungerhilfe to employ the traditional reactive brand of emergency aid only as a last resort.